Our approach to funding

 Through the UK Ageing Research Funders’ Forum and the DMT Academy, we convene networking events and support meetings of specialists of varied disciplines and professions to scope the future of, and priorities for, ageing-related research and practice and foster the collaborations that will tackle the challenges of delivering our strategic goals to improve health in later life.

-We are also a social investor and set out how we engage in both finance-led and impact-led social investment activities in our Impact Investment Policy.
+We are also a social investor and set out how we engage in this in our Investment Policy Statement.

 Support and resources